Mibbit: Features

 The Mibbit client has the ability to connect to multiple IRC servers, including servers that use SSL/TLS, can join multiple channels, and can be configured auto-join often used channels.
 Mibbit uses the UTF-8 character set by default but can also be configured to use other character sets.
 It supports nickname tab auto-completion, an input history for each tab accessible with the up/down arrow keys, aliases, user menu commands, and saving of user preferences.
-Mibbit can parse smilies, links, channels, nicks, and mIRC color codes, and can automatically create thumbnails for image links and URLs.
+Mibbit can parse smileys, links, channels, nicks, and mIRC color codes, and can automatically create thumbnails for image links and URLs.
 In addition, Mibbit offers an integrated pastebin, an upload service, and can minify URLs.
 Mibbit also offers typing notification for other Mibbit users, a recent chat buffer for IRC channels when other Mibbit users are already on the channel, and extended whois information with user profiles.

 Mibbit supports the Google API which allows the client to support a number of Google Services.
 Mibbit can translate text and conversations on the fly using Google Translate, Mibbit can also display geographic locations using Google Maps and supports viewing of YouTube videos.

 In addition to the standard client, Mibbit also supports a widget client that can be embedded into a web page.
 The widget client supports most of the features of the regular client but does not support multiple server connections.

 Reception

 Mibbit has been praised by CNET and Lifehacker for its ease of use.
-Drupal administrators use it to add IRC widgets to sites, noting the benefits of its modular design.
-Mashable suggests Mibbit as an appropriate resource for those new to IRC.
+Drupal administrators used it to add IRC widgets to sites, noting the benefits of its modular design.
+Mashable suggested Mibbit as an appropriate resource for those new to IRC.

 Firefox support

-Firefox 3.5 and beyond builds already support Mibbit as the default IRC protocol handler and support for encrypted ircs:// SSL/TLS connections is also included.
+Firefox 3.5 and beyond builds already supported Mibbit as the default IRC protocol handler and support for encrypted ircs:// SSL/TLS connections is also included.
+Support has discontinued in 2024 as a result of Mibbit's shutdown.

 Abuse mitigation

 Because Mibbit is effectively an IRC proxy it has the potential to be abused or used to evade bans and blocks.
 This has resulted in the client being banned from accessing some IRC networks and channels.
-Mibbit now supports DNSBL checking via the DroneBL service as a means to help block access from abusive users and botnets.
+Mibbit added support for DNSBL checking via the DroneBL service as a means to help block access from abusive users and botnets.
 Mibbit was listed as an open proxy in the DroneBL DNS blacklist in December 2008, and due to a database glitch mistakenly again listed in March 2009.
 This prevented Mibbit users from connecting to IRC networks that make use of the DroneBL service.
 Mibbit was added to DroneBL's whitelist to help prevent future service disruptions.
 On June 19, 2009 it was banned permanently from freenode, and a new officially supported open-source AJAX client was introduced.